ahmedsatti101/calculator_app/README.md

 # calculator_app
-Calculator app created using C# as part of a college assignment
+Calculator app created using C# and Visual Studio as part of a college assignment.